alibusuncle/chatbot-3.0/README.md

 #### Recommend Products V2
 <a name="recommend-products-v2"></a>

-This endpoint is used to recommend products based on various parameters.
-It supports the GET method.
+This endpoint is designed to recommend products based on various parameters, supporting the GET method.

 **GET Method**